-There are two national level junior events on the domestic calendar – the British Elite Junior Diving Championships and the ASA National Age Group Diving Championships.
+There are two national level junior events on the domestic calendar – the British Elite Junior Diving Championships and the Swim England Diving National Age Group Championships.

 The standard to enter the British Junior Elites is the highest and the British team for the European Junior Championships is often selected from results at this event.

-Meanwhile, the ASA National Age Group Diving Championships is the pinnacle of national competition for age group divers in England – click here to find out more on the official event website.
+Meanwhile, the Swim England Diving National Age Group Championships is the pinnacle of national competition for age group divers in England – click here to find out more on the official event website.